pisimulation/CardinalCourse/README.md

 Then, go to `http://localhost:3000/` in your browser.

 ## Status
 I am reviving a hackathon project from the WesHack 2015.
 This project is still incomplete.
 I am currently working on the back end.
-A user can now search for courses using full name.
-List of reviews will appear and the user can add their own review which will be added to database.
+A user can now search for courses using department names, e.g. COMP, math.
+List of courses will appear.
+Each course has reviews and the user can add their own review which will be added to database.

 ## Tool Used